The Power of Practical Learning

 Managers often begin their careers as lonely interns and then power through their mid-career by mostly working in teams.
 But at the end, when they make it to the corner office at the C-level, they often have to make hard decisions alone—it is indeed “lonely at the top.”
 This progression—the lonely intern, then the team player and then finally the CEO making difficult and poignant decisions alone—is our “Cycle of One.”

 How it works

-To foster this, throughout the program, students participate in short Cycle of One exercises where an urgent situation—often a real-life example—demanding a quick decision from the CEO is presented to the participants.
-As the student, you play the part of the CEO, and are given moments to quickly respond.
-There is no team discussion, no coach, no mentor—the decision must be yours and your alone and has to be made rapidly.
+To foster this, throughout the program, students participate in short Cycle of One exercises where an urgent situation demanding a quick decision, is presented to the participants.
+Many of these situations are embedded in Historical context; there is a huge emphasis on Leadership in History in this program.
+You play the part of the CEO, and are given moments to quickly respond.
+There is no team discussion, no coach, no mentor, no internet—this critical decision must be yours and yours alone, and must be made expeditiously.

 Welcome to the Cycle of One.

 Learn more about the Rutgers Executive MBA curriculum, and talk to students and faculty, by attending an Open House.